 Scaffolding Hazards and Safety Measures

 Last week, our blog focused on the types of scaffolds.
 We also defined what a scaffold is and briefly touched on scaffolding safety.
 Today’s article is dedicated to the various types of scaffolding hazards that construction workers and other workers who use, assemble, dismantle, repair, maintain, move, or inspect scaffolds may face.
 Besides, workers working close to, below, or around scaffolding must also be trained and given knowledge of the scaffolding hazards that they may face.

 Consequently, the Occupational Health and Safety Administration (OSHA) provides extensive guidance on scaffolding safety.

 Importance of Scaffolding Safety

 Scaffolding safety is critical as working on scaffolds results in workers working at heights.
 When working at heights, there are many dangers that workers may face.
 According to OSHA, nearly 65 percent of construction workers equivalent to 2.3 million people work on scaffolds (n.d.).
-Of these workers, many are subject to scaffolding-related injuries and even death!
+With proper preventive measures, as many as 4,500 scaffolding-related injuries could be averted (n.d.).
 According to the U.S. Bureau of Labor Statistics (BLS), between 2003 and 2004, as many as 4,500 people working on scaffolding were injured, while more than 60 were killed annually.
-Even more interesting is that majority of these scaffolding accidents are attributed to workers falling from scaffolds or being struck by falling objects, or due to scaffolding collapses due to improper planking.
+Even more interesting is that the majority of these scaffolding accidents are attributed to workers falling from scaffolds or being struck by falling objects, or due to scaffolding collapses due to improper planking.

 The data above highlights the importance of employers and employees both taking scaffolding safety seriously.
 As such employers should provide employees with adequate training constituting online and/or classroom training, as well as on-site/on-the-job training to ensure that workers who work on scaffolds as part of their work tasks are well-aware of the myriad scaffolding hazards and are knowledgeable on how to best avoid and prevent such scaffolding hazards from occurring.